 University Campus

-The Geography Department is located on the 8th floor of the Patterson Office Tower and in Miller Hall.
-Class is usually held in the Whitehall Classroom Building.
+The Geography Department is located on the 8th floor of the Patterson Office Tower, with other support areas in Young Library and in Miller Hall.
+Class is typically held in the Whitehall Classroom Building (currently being renovated).
 Within a short walk are numerous computing labs, libraries, and lounges.